• Skip to primary navigation

 • Heat the lard (or oil) in a large pot or Dutch oven to medium heat.
 Add the pork and onion and cook for 10 minutes, stirring occasionally, to brown the meat.
 Reduce heat to cool slightly.

-• Remove the onion and add the milk, water, orange juice, orange zest, herbs, and salt and pepper.
+• Add the milk, water, orange juice, orange zest, herbs, and salt and pepper.

 • Reduce heat and simmer for 3-4 hours, or until the liquid in the pot has evaporated and the pork is fork tender – lard/milk should bubble, but not boil – do not exceed 250 degrees F.

 • Remove the pork and shred as desired.
+Discard the onion.
 Serve with tortillas for the best carnitas tacos ever!

 FOR CRISPY PORK CARNITAS